UTH

 Service-learning Opportunities

-The ACTion Lab facilitates the connection of students with service-learning opportunities of importance to both the student and the community.
+The ACTion Lab facilitates students' connection with service-learning opportunities that are important to both the student and the community.
 These opportunities are available to all students and can be pursued over a half-day, multiple days, or weekend.
-Depending on the need of the community partner, some may extend over a week.
+Depending on the community partner's need, some may extend over a week.

 Available Documentaries